Department of Geography and Environmental Studies

 GEO 4306.
 Geography of the Southwest.

-Though primarily defined by aridity, the southwestern United States is extremely diverse in its environments and its people.
-This course explores how people have related to this land.
-This course also examines current issues and future trends in natural resources and cultural processes in the region.
+This course examines the regional geography of the southwestern United States that spans a debatable area from Texas to California and north to Utah and southern Wyoming.
+Though primarily defined by aridity, the southwestern United States is extremely diverse in its environments and peoples.
+This course explores how people have related to this land, the changing environment, and current issues and future trends in natural resources and cultural processes in the region.
+The course primarily integrates physical geography, cultural geography, environmental management, and water resources.
 (MULT).

 GEO 4309.
 Cultural and Political Ecology.